Geoin123/Brier-score/Brier score.md

 `The Brier score can range from 0, if odds guessed the outcome directly by stating there is 100% chance of only one outcome to be correct, to 2, if odds implied that one outcome is certain and that did not occur.`

 • Brier score

+Also known as Quadratic Loss (Hvattum & Arntzen, 2010), the Brier Score measures the average squared deviation between predicted probabilities for a set of their events and their outcomes.
+For an individual match  the score is (Brier, 1950)